 Section 1.
 Terms

-The Corporation shall indemnify, to the extent permitted under the laws of the state of incorporation, any person who was or is a party (other than a party plaintiff suing on her or his own behalf or in the right of the Corporation), or who is threatened to be made such a party, to any threatened, pending or completed action or proceeding, whether civil, criminal, administrative or investigative (including, but not limited to, an action by or in the right of the Corporation) by reason of the fact that she or he is or was a director, officer or employee of the Corporation, or is or was serving at the request of the Corporation as a director, officer or employee of another domestic or foreign corporation, for-profit or not-for-profit, partnership, joint venture, trust or other enterprise (such person being herein called an “Indemnified Person”), against expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by her or him in connection with such action or proceeding (herein called collectively the “Indemnified Liabilities”), if she or he acted in good faith and in a manner she or he reasonably believed to be in, or not opposed to, the best interests of the Corporation and, with respect to any criminal proceeding, had no reasonable cause to believe her or his conduct was unlawful.
-The termination of any action or proceeding by judgment, order, settlement or conviction or upon a plea of nolo contendere or its equivalent, shall not in itself create a presumption that any such director or officer did not act in good faith and in a manner that she or he reasonably believed to be in, or not opposed to, the best interests of the Corporation and, with respect to any criminal proceeding, had reasonable cause to believe that her or his conduct was unlawful.
+The NACW shall indemnify, to the extent permitted under the laws of the state of incorporation, any person who was or is a party (other than a party plaintiff suing on her or his own behalf or in the right of the NACW), or who is threatened to be made such a party, to any threatened, pending or completed action or proceeding, whether civil, criminal, administrative or investigative (including, but not limited to, an action by or in the right of the NACW) by reason of the fact that they are or was a director, officer or employee of the NACW, or is or was serving at the request of the Corporation as a director, officer or employee of another domestic or foreign corporation, for-profit or not-for-profit, partnership, joint venture, trust or other enterprise (such person being herein called an “Indemnified Person”), against expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by her or him in connection with such action or proceeding (herein called collectively the “Indemnified Liabilities”), if they acted in good faith and in a manner they reasonably believed to be in, or not opposed to, the best interests of the NACW and, with respect to any criminal proceeding, had no reasonable cause to believe their conduct was unlawful.
+The termination of any action or proceeding by judgment, order, settlement or conviction or upon a plea of nolo contendere or its equivalent, shall not in itself create a presumption that any such director or officer did not act in good faith and in a manner that they reasonably believed to be in, or not opposed to, the best interests of the Corporation and, with respect to any criminal proceeding, had reasonable cause to believe that their conduct was unlawful.

 Section 2.
 Powers

-The Corporation shall indemnify any person who was or is a party, or is threatened to be made party, to any threatened, pending or completed action by or in the right of the Corporation to procure a judgment in its favor by reason of the fact that the person is or was a representative of the Corporation, or is or was serving at the request of the Corporation as a representative of another domestic or foreign corporation for profit or not-for-profit, partnership, joint venture, trust or other enterprise against expenses (including attorneys’ fees) actually and reasonably incurred by her or him in connection with the defense or settlement of the action if she or he acted in good faith and in a manner she or he reasonably believed to be in, or not opposed to, the best interests of the Corporation.
-Indemnification shall not be made in respect of any claim, issue or matter as to which the person has been adjudged to be liable to the Corporation unless and only to the extent that the Court of Common Pleas of the judicial district embracing the county in which the registered office of the Corporation is located or the court in which the action was brought determines upon application that, despite the adjudication of liability but in view of all the circumstances of the case, such person is fairly and reasonably entitled to indemnity for the expenses that the Court of Common Pleas or other court deems proper.
+The NACW shall indemnify any person who was or is a party, or is threatened to be made party, to any threatened, pending or completed action by or in the right of the NACW to procure a judgment in its favor by reason of the fact that the person is or was a representative of the NACW, or is or was serving at the request of the NACW as a representative of another domestic or foreign corporation for profit or not-for-profit, partnership, joint venture, trust or other enterprise against expenses (including attorneys’ fees) actually and reasonably incurred by their in connection with the defense or settlement of the action if their acted in good faith and in a manner their reasonably believed to be in, or not opposed to, the best interests of the NACW.
+Indemnification shall not be made in respect of any claim, issue or matter as to which the person has been adjudged to be liable to the NACW unless and only to the extent that the Court of Common Pleas of the judicial district embracing the county in which the registered office of the NACW is located or the court in which the action was brought determines upon application that, despite the adjudication of liability but in view of all the circumstances of the case, such person is fairly and reasonably entitled to indemnity for the expenses that the Court of Common Pleas or other court deems proper.

 Section 3.
 Ability to Advance Expenses